Acting Team Lead

 Fax: (301) 903-0271

-Dr. Krause is program manager of the Atomic, Molecular and Optical Sciences program.
+Dr. Krause is acting team leader for Fundamental Interactions.
+He also currently serves as program manager of the Atomic, Molecular and Optical Sciences program.
 Prior to his arrival at DOE in 2007, he served for one year as a program officer in the Theoretical and Computational Chemistry program at the National Science Foundation.
 Dr. Krause joined the faculty of the University of Florida in 1995, where he has been a professor of chemistry and director of the Quantum Theory Project.

 His research interests include quantum control of atomic and molecular systems, ultrafast spectroscopy, energy transfer in extended systems, and molecular electronics.
 Dr. Krause is a fellow of the American Physical Society.
 He was a Fulbright Teacher/Scholar in Denmark, a Cottrell Scholar of Research Corporation, and received a Faculty Early Career Development Program (CAREER) Award from the National Science Foundation.
 Dr. Krause is the author of approximately 100 peer-reviewed articles, and is a member of the American Chemical Society, the American Physical Society, and Sigma Xi.